drewmccormack/ensembles/README.md

 _Author:_ Drew McCormack<br>
 _Created:_ 29th September, 2013<br>
-_Last Updated:_ 11th March, 2026
+_Last Updated:_ 5th August, 2026

-*Ensembles 3 is now available from [ensembles.io](http://www.ensembles.io).
-It has performance improvements, extra backends (eg CloudKit, WebDAV), and other features.
-This version of Ensembles is deprecated.*
+*This version of Ensembles is deprecated.
+[Ensembles 3](https://www.ensembles.io) is a complete rewrite in Swift, and the only local-first sync framework supporting both SwiftData and Core Data.
+It includes many backends (CloudKit, Dropbox, Google Drive, OneDrive, S3, WebDAV, and more), can be extended to work with virtually any online storage, and even supports end-to-end encryption.*

 Ensembles is a [local-first](https://www.inkandswitch.com/local-first/) framework, extending Apple's Core Data framework to add synchronization for macOS and iOS, without the need for any specialized server infrastructure.